thokis/meta-amlogic/README.md

 ## Flashing

-Image generated with `wic` can flash directly to the device using dd.
-Even better, you can use bmap which is faster and saver
+Image generated with `wic` can be flashed directly to the device using dd.
+Even better, you can use bmaptool which is faster and safer

 ```
 bmaptool copy --bmap <some-img>.wic.bmap <some-img>.wic.bz2 <target-device>